Shubh28698/Shubh28698/README.md

  <a href = https://www.linkedin.com/in/https://www.linkedin.com/in/shubham-chaudhari-57286a175/ target='blank'<img src=https://github.com/edent/SuperTinyIcons/blob/master/images/svg/linkedin.svg height='20' weight='20'></a></p>
 <h2 align='center'>About Me🤓</h2>
 <p align='center'>
-I am a data science enthusiast and has been constantly looking to innovate something beneficial and wonderful I am very fond of writing blogs which focuses on the content related to data science, machine learning.
+I am a data science enthusiast and has been constantly looking to innovate something beneficial and wonderful.
+I am very fond of writing blogs which focuses on the content related to data science, machine learning.
 I am constantly in learning phase.
-Likes to unleashe & implement projects with latest libraries & supporting technologies.
+Likes to unleash & implement projects with latest libraries & supporting technologies.

 <p align='center'>For blogs, you can follow me on:</p>
 <br><p align='center'>✒ https://dev.to/shubh28698</p></br>